- Worms are parasites that can live in your dog or cat’s intestines and can cause problems for your pet

 open to reinfection.
 If you take an aspirin for a headache today, it is not much use for the headache you get next week.

 You could worm your pet weekly, fortnightly, monthly or once in a lifetime.
 Every three months is a practical and cost effective way of controlling worms in your pet.
 Certain individual cats who hunt and eat wildlife regularly would certainly benefit from worming more frequently than every three months.
 There are now a number of wormers available as tablets or spot-on preparations which are conveniently given monthly.

 Most adult cats and dogs develop a degree of immunity against roundworm infection and may harbour a few worms.
 These will produce thousands of eggs which can pose a threat to other cats and dogs, and children.
 In most cases you will not know that your pet has worms.
 An odd roundworm or two in the intestine is unlikely to cause any clinical signs.

 You do not, contrary to most texts on pet health, see pets with itchy bottoms due to worms.
-The common worm infection in children, the Pin worm, does cause itching around the anus (bottom).
-The female pin worm lays eggs on the skin surrounding the anus and causes intense itching.
-Dogs and cats do not get pin worm.
-The common round worm in cats and dogs lays eggs well up inside the intestine and the eggs pass out into the motions without causing any itching.
+The common worm infection in children, the pinworm, does cause itching around the anus (bottom).
+The female pinworm lays eggs on the skin surrounding the anus and causes intense itching.
+Dogs and cats do not get pinworm.
+The common roundworm in cats and dogs lays eggs well up inside the intestine and the eggs pass out into the motions without causing any itching.
 Even the ‘rice grain’-like tapeworm segment which is sometimes seen on cats or dogs bottoms doesn’t seem to cause irritation.
-It is assumed because children have itchy bottoms so should cats and dogs – not so.
+It is assumed because children have itchy bottoms so should cats and dogs – this is not so.

-If you worm every six months your pet could be passing eggs for two to three months before the next wormer.
+If you worm every six months your pet could be passing eggs for 2-3 months before the next wormer is given.